-KENT ASSOCIATION OF ELECTORAL REGISTRATION OFFICERS AND STAFF (Kent AEROS) - SCALE OF FEES (REVISED)
+ELECTORAL REGISTRATION OFFICERS AND STAFF (Kent AEROS) - SCALE OF FEES

-Proposed scale of fees for District/Borough and Parish Council elections and Neighbourhood Referendum held on or after 1st April 2017
+Proposed scale of fees for District/Borough and Parish Council elections and Neighbourhood Referendum held on or after 1st April 2018

 - 1. The scale of fees are uplifted annually, by using the NJC award pay award for local government and approved by the Kent Chief Executives Group. - 2.
 Kent County Council's scale of fees uses a calculation based upon per 1000 electorate.
 Kent AEROS' scale uses a calculation of per 500 electorate because of small parishes. - 3.
-In order to ensure consistency the Kent AERO's scale reflects the KCC 2017 Scale and is in line with the NJC increase - 4.
-The Kent AEROS' scale has been uplifted by 1.35% using the NJC Pay Award for Local Government Services 2017/18
+In order to ensure consistency the Kent AERO's scale reflects the KCC 2018 Scale and is in line with the NJC increase - 4.
+The Kent AEROS' scale has been uplifted by 2% using the NJC Pay Award for Local Government Services 2018/2019

-Item Current 2016 £ Proposed 2017 £ Stationery and Equipment 1.
+Item Current 2017 £ Proposed 2018 £ S1 tationery and Equipment 1.
 Printing and publishing all notices, forms and other documents, providing stationery and sundries, and other miscellaneous expenditure including postage, telephone calls and faxes 2.
 Stationery and equipment at each polling station, including depreciation 3.
-Hire of any building or room for the purpose of the election and the expenses attending the use of any building or room, including temporary polling stations if necessary Actual and necessary Reasonable and appropriate cost 4.
+Hire of any building or room for the purpose of the election and the expenses attending the use of any building or room, including temporary polling stations if necessary Reasonable and appropriate cost Reasonable and appropriate cost 4.
 Fitting-up polling stations including the provision, transport and erection of voting compartments, the hire of necessary furniture (where this is not otherwise available) and the return to store afterwards 5.
-Ballot Papers - provision and printing 30 n dix 1 6.
-Register of Electors - purchase 7.
-Printing or production of official poll cards and postal vote packs 8.
-Delivery of official poll Second class postage Second class postage cards by hand rate rate Travelling expenses 9.
-Travelling expenses to DRO's staff to make No fees in place for 2016 45p per mile arrangements for the poll or otherwise in connection with the conduct of the election 10.
-Presiding Officer travelling expenses 14.10 14.29 11.
-Poll Clerk travelling expenses 8.19 8.30 12.
-Travelling expenses for staff in connection with the counting of votes, at the discretion of the DRO 8.19 8.30 DRO Dalling Station Staff 13.
-One Presiding Officer at Polling Station Staff 205.64 208.42 15. each Polling Station - single election 203.04 200.42 14.
-For each PO at a Polling Station - combined election or difficult station due to local circumstances (at the discretion of the Returning Officer (RO)) 252.62 256.03 15.
-For a PO who acts as a supervisor at a Polling Place where there is more than one Polling Station (additional) 9.97 (additional) 10.10 16.
-Supervising Officer (SO) - for every 10 polling station overseen 205.64 208.42 17.
-For each Poll Clerk (PC) at a Polling Station - single election 123.38 125.05 18.
-For each Poll Clerk at a Polling Station - joint election or difficult station due to local circumstances (at the discretion of the Returning Officer (RO) 152.76 154.82 19.
-For each training session provided by the DRO for Presiding Officers, Poll Clerks or count staff 176.29 178.67 20.
-For each Presiding Officer and Poll Clerk 31 45.64 46.26
+Ballot Papers - provision and printing 30 6.
+Register of Electors -

+n dix 1

+purchase

+7. Printing or production of

+official poll cards and

+postal vote packs

+8. Delivery of official poll Second class postage Second class postage

+cards by hand rate rate

+Travelling expenses 1.000

+9. Travelling expenses to 45p per mile 46p per mile

+J 9.
+DRO's staff to make 43p per fille 40p per mile

+arrangements for the poll

+or otherwise in

+connection with the

+conduct of the election

+10. Presiding Officer travelling 14.29 14.58

+expenses

+11. Poll Clerk travelling 8.30 8.47

+expenses

+12. Travelling expenses for staff 8.30 8.47

+in connection with

+the counting of votes, at

+the discretion of the

+DRO

+Polling Station Staff

+13. One Presiding Officer at 208.42 212.59

+each Polling Station -

+single election

+14. For each PO at a Polling 256.03 261.15

+Station - combined election

+or difficult station due to

+local circumstances (at the

+discretion of the Returning

+Officer (RO))

+15. For a PO who acts as a (additional) (additional)

+15. supervisor at a Polling Place 10.10 10.30

+where there is more than 10.10 10.30

+1.0 one Polling Station 200.42 212.50

+16. Supervising Officer (SO) - 208.42 212.59

+for every 10 polling station

+4- overseen 435.05 427.55

+17. For each Poll Clerk (PC) at a 125.05 127.55

+Polling Station - single

+election

+18. For each Poll Clerk at a 154.82 157.92

+Polling Station - joint

+election or difficult station

+due to local

+circumstances (at the

+discretion of the Returning

+Officer (RO)

+19. For each training session 178.67 182.24

+provided by the DRO

+for Presiding Officers, Poll

+Clerks or count staff

+20. For each Presiding Officer 46.26 47.19

+and Poll Clerk 24

+attending training 31

+• • •